github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

    - Check that exporting results works
    - Check that sorting results works
    - Check that copying repo lists works
-2. Open the query directory (containing results):
+2. Open the query results directory:
    - Check that the correct directory is opened and there are results in it
-3. Open variant analysis on GitHub
+3. View logs
    - Check that the correct workflow is opened

 ### Test Case 5: MRVA - Canceling a variant analysis run